What is an X-ray?

-Doctors use X-rays, also called “films,” more than any other form of imaging.
-Using X-rays we can create a still, two-dimensional image of a child’s bones, lungs and other organs.
+Doctors use X-rays more than any other form of imaging.
 X-rays are useful in diagnosing conditions such as fractured bones, pneumonia, bowel obstruction, and in locating foreign objects in the body.
-Since X-rays do not image most soft tissues in the body well, doctors use other imaging tests such as MRI and ultrasound to diagnose conditions that affect soft tissue organs and structures.

-To create an X-ray image we use X-rays—invisible beams of energy that pass through the body.
+To create an X-ray image we use invisible beams of energy that pass through the body.
 We use an X-ray machine that directs the rays at the part of the body to be examined.
-Some of the X-rays are absorbed or scattered by the internal structures, and the remaining X-ray pattern is transmitted to a detector, creating an image of the inside of the body part being examined.
-Bones contain calcium, a mineral that absorbs X-rays, so these show up as white on the image.
+A camera will take the pictures of the part of the body that is being imaged.
+On the images, solid structures— which absorb the X-rays—show up white.

-We may ask your child to be very still during the several seconds during which we make the image, and we make take more than one image of the part of the body being evaluated.
+We will ask your child to be very still for several seconds while we make the image, and we may take more than one image of the part of the body being evaluated.
+An X-ray usually takes no more than a few minutes.

-How can I help my child feel comfortable during the test?
+How can I help my child feel comfortable during the exam?

-You can remain with your child in the imaging area during the exam to offer comfort and reassurance and will be asked to wear a lead apron to protect you from unnecessary exposure to radiation.
-We can also arrange to have a child life specialist at your child's appointment to help your child better cope with the stress of the procedure.
+You can remain with your child in the imaging area during the exam to offer comfort and reassurance.
+We will ask you to wear a lead apron to protect you from unnecessary exposure to radiation.
+We can also arrange to have a child life specialist talk to your child about the exam.

 Are there any risks?